DENTAL IMPLANTS COSTs

-Takes less than 60 seconds • No obligation • Private
+Takes less than 60 seconds • Private and confidential • No obligation

-Dental implant treatment can be life-changing, but for many people, the biggest obstacle is not deciding they want it.
-It is understanding what it could cost and whether it feels financially possible.
+Dental implant treatment can be life-changing, but for many people, the hardest part is not deciding they want it.
+It is understanding what treatment may cost and whether moving forward feels financially realistic.

-That uncertainty keeps people stuck.
-Without clear guidance, it is hard to know what is realistic, what kind of treatment may be needed, or where to even begin.
+That uncertainty causes people to delay treatment, often longer than they want to.
+Without clear guidance, it is difficult to know what is needed, what may be affordable, or where to begin.

 Type of Treatment

-Single implants, implant dentures, and full-arch treatment all vary in cost.
+Single implants, implant-supported dentures, and full arch treatment can vary significantly in cost.

 Case complexity

-Extractions, bone support, and prep work can all affect the final cost.
+Extractions, bone support, and preparatory treatment can all affect the final cost.

-The first step is not chasing a generic price.
-It is understanding what your treatment may involve.
+The first step is understanding what your treatment involves, not chasing one generic price.

 INDICATIVE STARTING COSTS

-Dental implant costs can vary depending on how many teeth are involved and the type of treatment needed.
+Dental implant costs can vary depending on how many teeth are involved, the type of treatment needed, and the complexity of the case.
+These starting figures are a guide to help you understand where treatment may begin.

 Single Implant